Read on or use the links below to go straight to the sections that interest you.

 For example, if you are trying to cut down on saturated fat, limit your consumption of foods that have more than 5g of saturated fat per 100g.

-Some nutrition labels on the back or side of packaging also provide information about guideline daily amounts (GDAs).
-Find out more about GDAs below.
+Some nutrition labels on the back or side of packaging also provide information about reference intake (RI).
+Find out more about RI below.